-- Extended Randomized Benchmarking (XRB)
+- Extended Randomized Benchmarking (XRB) and Example: Running XRB

 Enables users to distinguish systematic (coherent) errors from stochastic errors (such as decoherence, dephasing, and rapid fluctuations in control frequencies) in combination with SRB.
 See Example: Comparing Infidelities with SRB and XRB for how these two protocols can be combined.

 Composite protocols leverage more basic diagnostic protocols to provide higher-level assessments of quantum hardware performance.
 True-Q™ currently contains two composite protocols: